James4Ever0/notes/Recent discoveries, ideas and breakthroughs around 2024.md

 ---

 Use smart contract like `sui move` for auto re-execution of automated (agentic) video generation scripts and hacking scripts, reward these scripts for successful task fulfillment (view count bypassing 1000; ssh login success; crypto currency obtained), and punish or ban these scripts at failed condition.

 Human execution will be recorded for automated execution, and it is free.
+Automated init execution will only be granted once.

 Notice you do not want overflow errors in the smart contract.